 For instance, some landowners want to keep the farm in the family, while others do not see this as a high priority or perhaps don’t have a family heir.
 Another consideration is the extent to which landowners want to stay connected to the land over time.
 Farmland transfer involves transferring equity, management, and income potential to the next generation.
 Some landowners are ready to part with all of these rights and responsibilities at once, while others prefer a more gradual process, or perhaps depend on the income from renting the land.
 Whether transferring the land by selling, leasing, gifting, willing it, or a combination of these methods, landowners can include provisions to encourage and/or ensure conservation practices.

 Still another goal landowners may have—and one that may tie nicely the desire to promote sustainable agriculture—is to help a beginning farmer get started.
-While beginning farmers need land and capital, what they can offer in exchange is energy; time; a certain level knowledge, skills, and experience; a shared commitment to sustainability and conservation in some cases; and access to USDA beginning farmer loans and related resources.
+While beginning farmers need land and capital, what they can offer in exchange is energy; time; a certain level of knowledge, skills, and experience; a shared commitment to sustainability and conservation in some cases; and access to USDA beginning farmer loans and related resources.

 Indeed, a ground swell of support for local, sustainable agriculture has swept forward a variety of initiatives to support these farmers financially and otherwise.
 The Slow Money movement is an example of how beginning farmers can tap into the greater community’s commitment to sustainable agriculture.
 The basic concept that socially minded individuals or groups can lend their money or invest it in sustainable farmers is taking shape in communities throughout the country.
 While landowners should be aware of these options as puzzle pieces that the beginning farmer brings to the table, the remainder of this article focuses on what the landowner can do to encourage sustainable agriculture in the process of farm transfer.